amblafont/graph-editor-web/README.md

 To compile: elm make src/Main.elm --output=elm.js
 (or download the latest elm.js from https://amblafont.github.io/graph-editor/elm.js)

-The desktop application (check the release pages) embeds the web app using electron and offers additional features:
-- easy editing of diagrams in latex documents (see the directory tools/),
+The desktop application (check the release pages) embeds the web app using electron and offers easy editing of diagrams in latex documents (see the directory tools/).

-- Coq mechanisation features (see https://github.com/amblafont/vscode-yade-example).
+There is also a vscode extension which embeds the web app to provide Coq mechanisation features (see https://github.com/amblafont/vscode-yade-example).

 To compile the desktop application, you first need `yarn` to be installed.
 For this, you need to install `npm`, and then `npm install --global yarn`.
 Then,